zhangbsn-gt/developer.gov.sg/collections/_guidelines/standards-and-best-practices/instruction-manual-for-ict-ss-management.md

 LifeSG, which is a platform for over 70 digital services provided by more than 40 agencies, is an example that has benefited from the Instruction Manual for ICT&SS Management.
 LifeSG complies with the Digital Service Standard (DSS), which involves taking a citizen-centric approach when implementing digital services.

-LifeSG was initially conceptualised as Moments of Life, in June 2017, and it aimed to be a platform for residents to access digital services during various stages of their lives.
-When LifeSG was first released in June 2018, the focus was on supporting digital services for the beginning of one’s life journey, such as birth registrations, access to a baby’s immunisation records, application for the Baby Bonus Scheme, and more.
+LifeSG was initially conceptualised as Moments of Life in June 2017, and it aimed to be a platform for residents to access digital services during various stages of their lives.
+When LifeSG was first released in June 2018, the focus was on supporting digital services for the beginning of one’s life journey, such as birth registrations, access to a baby’s immunisation records, applications for the Baby Bonus Scheme, and more.
 Since then, LifeSG has been enhanced to support other critical moments of life, such as ageing and caregiving.
 Today, LifeSG provides residents access to a suite of digital services that covers critical moments of life, from cradle to grave.

 ### Contact Information